dlenski/openconnect/README.md

 * TLS/SSL client certificate (include `--certificate cert_with_privkey.pem` if your VPN requires a _client_ certificate and private key)

 I'd welcome feedback on how to support other authentication methods in use with GlobalProtect.

+### HIP report submission

+The HIP ("Host Integrity Protection") mechanism is a security scanner for PAN GlobalProtect VPNs, in the same vein as Cisco's CSD and Juniper's Host Checker.

+The server requests a "HIP report" upon client connection, then the client generates a "HIP report" XML file, and then the client uploads it to the server.

+If all goes well, the client should have the expected level of access to resources on the network after these steps are complete.
+At least two things can go wrong:

+* Many GlobalProtect servers report that they require HIP reports, but don't actually enforce this requirement.
+(For this reason, OpenConnect _does not currently fail_ if a HIP report is required but no HIP report script is provided.)
+* Many GlobalProtect servers will claim that the HIP report was accepted successfully but silently fail to enable the expected network access, presumably because some aspect of the HIP report contents were not approved.

+OpenConnect supports HIP report generation and submission by passing the `--csd-wrapper=SCRIPT` argument with a shell script to generate a HIP report in the format expected by the server.
+This shell script must output the HIP report to standard output and exit successfully (status code 0).

+An example [`hipreport.sh`](hipreport.sh) script is included in the repository.
+Depending on how picky your GlobalProtect VPN is, it may be necessary to spoof or alter some of the parameters of the HIP report to match your GlobalProtect VPN's expectations as to its contents.

 ### Portal vs. gateway servers